-Rebuilding Libraries Affected by 2017 Hurricanes
+Rebuilding Libraries Affected by 2017 Natural Disasters

 To be eligible for a 2017 Disaster Relief Initiative grant from the Laura Bush Foundation for America’s Libraries, the applying school must meet the following criteria (also see our FAQs below):

 The school must have sustained damage to the library during Hurricane Harvey, Irma or Maria or the California wildfires.
 This list will be updated as other storms and natural disasters arise in 2017.

 The school library must be a uniquely designated space in which books and other materials are systematically classified, arranged by subject, type, etc. and stored in a location and manner that allows access to all students and adults in the school.
 Not eligible: classrooms or classroom sets of books, collections of books stored in closets, or collections of books on rolling carts of any kind.

 The day-to-day oversight and operation of the school library must be carried out by a paid librarian, designated by the school administration to be responsible for the collection, care, and use of the materials housed in the library.

 Frequently Asked Questions

 Which schools are eligible to apply for a 2017 Disaster Relief Initiative grant from the Laura Bush Foundation?